 Financial assets subsequently measured at amortized cost using the effective interest method ("EIR") and are subject to impairment test.
 Interest received is recognized as part of interest and other income.
-Gains and losses are recognized in profit or loss when the asset is derecognized, modified or impaired.
+Gains and losses are recognized in the consolidated statements of loss and comprehensive loss when the asset is derecognized, modified or impaired.